eliasdevel/coffeFramework/README.md

     public function index($parm = null)
     {
-      //Call to EliasModel in models directory default call to ControllerName+Model.
+      //Call to EliasModel in models directory default call the ControllerName+Model.
       //if you use $this->model('Name')->insertTest(); the call is for NameModel
         $this->model()->insertTest();